Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Lifeguard, Ski Patrol, or Recreational Protective Service Worker Employment Estimates
+What Kind of Lifeguard, Ski Patrol, or Recreational Protective Service Worker Job Opportunities Are There?

-In 2016, there was an estimated number of 152,100 jobs in the United States for Lifeguard, Ski Patrol, or Recreational Protective Service Worker.
+There were about 152,100 jobs for Lifeguard, Ski Patrol, or Recreational Protective Service Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 11,600 new jobs for Lifeguard, Ski Patrol, or Recreational Protective Service Worker by 2026.
-There will be an estimated 39,700 positions for Lifeguard, Ski Patrol, or Recreational Protective Service Worker per year.
+Due to new job openings and attrition, there will be an average of 39,700 job openings in this field each year.

 undefined